fmemuir/COASTGUARD/README.md

 ## :warning: PATCH NOTES :wrench:
+- **28 October 2024**: Related to 23 Oct updates, the transect intersection with waterlines has been streamlined to try and speed up the process.
+This is in a new function `Transects.GetWaterIntersections()`.
+Users can still call the old/stable `Transects.GetBeachWidth()` if desired.
-- **23 October 2024**: [CoastSat.slope](https://github.com/kvos/CoastSat.slope/) has now been implemented to get more robust per-transects slopes for tidal correction of waterlines, as opposed to the old way of a user-provided single slope value.
+- **23 October 2024**: [CoastSat.slope](https://github.com/kvos/CoastSat.slope/) has now been implemented to get more robust per-transect slopes for tidal correction of waterlines, as opposed to the old way of a user-provided single slope value.
 You can opt to use this by writing in your driver file and then calling:
     ```
     beachslope = None
     ...